claritycoalition/truevalue/tvinitiative.md

 ### _Achieving True Value_

-The True Value Initiative \(TVI\) is a global knowledge-to-action strategy by leading world experts from finance, investment, and sustainable development.

 As resource use and environmental impact put pressures on economic progress and social well-being, having the data to evaluate and inform decision making for finance, investment, policy, and day-to-day living will be key to sustainable long-term returns.

 On a global level, decision makers are becoming increasingly aware of the risks that “business as usual” will have on society in the decades through to 2050.
 A major barrier to identifying and measuring these risks — and thus addressing the **megatrends** of population growth, climate change, and resource use — is the lack of standardized, comparable data.
 Without this data and information, the investments that would prove most useful for creating **a future in which 10 billion people can live well** cannot be made.